 ASSET PROTECTION STRATEGY

 First of all, why would you want to form an anonymous LLC?
-There are many reasons people want the privacy and protection of keeping their names out of public view that has nothing to do with doing anything shady.
+There are many reasons people want the privacy and protection of keeping their names out of public view that have nothing to do with doing anything shady.
 A recent example is a family who won 30 million dollars in the lottery and started receiving death threats and solicitations.
 So they formed an anonymous LLC to receive their winnings.
-There are also people who search out companies with large assets then find a way to sue them.
-Doctors find themselves targets of malpractice lawsuits and internet postings which could damage their personal reputations, whether inaccurate or unfair; it is to their benefit to use anonymous LLCs for protection so they won’t be named in the multitude of lawsuits that are rampant in the health care industry.
+There are also people who search out companies with large assets, and then find a way to sue them.
+Doctors find themselves targets of malpractice lawsuits and internet postings that could damage their personal reputations, whether inaccurate or unfair or not.
+It’s to their benefit to use anonymous LLCs to protect them from being named in the multitude of lawsuits that are rampant in the health care industry.

-We believe in a smaller, easy to manage, and simple asset protection strategy.
+We believe in a smaller, easier-to-manage, and simpler asset protection strategy.

-One of the long standing asset protection strategies was to establish a Florida LLC.
+One of the long-standing asset protection strategies was to establish a Florida LLC.
 Put your assets in the Florida LLC name, and the LLC was protected from you personally and all the problems you may have personally.
-So for 10 plus years, people made Florida LLCs to protect themselves and one day in 2010, the Florida Supreme Court decided in the Olmstead decision to award creditors of the members, access to the LLC assets… Thus ruining an entire strategy for thousands of people.
-My point being that most asset protection strategies are not proven in court…
+So for 10 plus years, people made Florida LLCs to protect themselves and one day in 2010, the Florida Supreme Court decided in the Olmstead decision to award creditors of the members, access to the LLC assets…thus ruining an entire strategy for thousands of people.
+My point is that most asset protection strategies are not proven in court…

 So in its simplest form, asset protection could be thought of as just creating layers of privacy, and creating harder scenarios for lawyers to get to your assets.